Enoch L. Johnson: Atlantic City during Prohibition

 Since its founding, Atlantic City, like other summer resorts, had been burdened with a seasonal economy, and efforts to promote tourism there during the colder months had not been successful.
 The free availability of alcohol during Prohibition, however, made Atlantic City the nation's premier location for holding conventions.
 In an effort to promote a year-round convention-supported economy, Johnson directed the construction of Atlantic City Convention Hall.
 Work on Convention Hall began in 1926 and it opened in May 1929.
 A 650 by 350 ft structure, it was a state-of-the-art convention building and contained what was then the largest room in history with an unobstructed view.

 Under Nucky Johnson, Atlantic City was one of the leading ports for importing bootleg liquor and, in 1927, he agreed to participate in a loose organization of other bootleggers and racketeers along the east coast, forming the Big Seven or Seven Group.
-He was the host of the Atlantic City Conference in 1929, a meeting of national organized crime leaders, including Al Capone.
-(A well-known photograph purporting to show Johnson and Capone walking down the Boardwalk together during the conference is of doubtful authenticity.)
+He was the host of the Atlantic City Conference in 1929, a meeting of national organized crime leaders, including Al Capone (a well-known photograph purporting to show Johnson and Capone walking down the Boardwalk together during the conference is of doubtful authenticity).

 Johnson had a Russian personal assistant and valet, Louis Kessel.

 Johnson's top enforcer and powerful Fourth Ward boss was former Ritz-Carlton Hotel bellhop Jimmy Boyd.
 Johnson met Boyd around the time that he and Charlie Luciano were forming the Big Seven.
-When they met, Boyd and Johnson took an instant liking to each other and Johnson began grooming him to become the boss of his organization.
-By the late 1920s, Boyd was running every speakeasy, illegal casino, numbers racket, and brothel in the city.
+When they met, Boyd and Johnson took an instant liking to each other, and Johnson began grooming him to become the boss of his organization.